AlmaLinux/alts/README.md

 System overview
 --

-AlmaLinux Test System (ALTS) - is a way to test rpm/deb packages under realistic circumstances, on real systems with installation, launching, integrity checks, etc. If needed, it also supports third-party test scripts.
+AlmaLinux Test System (ALTS) - is a way to test rpm packages under realistic circumstances, on real systems with installation, launching, integrity checks, etc. If needed, it also supports third-party test scripts.

 AlmaLinux Test System is designed to be a fast, scalable and easily maintainable solution for end-to-end packages testing.

-The system consists of API and task manager.
-API accepts a request for testing a package and creates a task on it.
-The manager picks up as many tasks as possible.
+The system consists of the ALTS scheduler and the ALTS worker.
+The scheduler sends received test tasks to RabbitMQ queues and monitors them.
+The worker takes a task from the RabbitMQ queues, manages the test environment and reports task results to the Web-Server.

 The process of picking up a created task is:
 - Starting up a clean environment like Docker or OpenNebula with its initial configurations;